 Signal Booster II is designed to be hard-wired to 110 single phase AC lines at 50 - 60 Hz (see Figures 2 and 3).
 An AC line filter is provided for this purpose.
 There is a hole provided in the cabinet bottom-wall for bringing in the AC line.
-Fasten quick connect plugs to the incoming AC line, then connect the ground wire, neutral wire, and hot wire to the respective pins on the top of the AC line filter.
-Refer to the photo shown in Figure 3 below.
+Fasten quick connect plugs to each wire of the incoming AC line, then connect the ground wire and hot wire to the respective pins on the top of the AC line filter assembly.
+Refer to the photo shown in figure 3.
 The output of the AC line filter is wired into the switch box which also contains a dual convenience outlet for running test equipment.
-Use conduit for running the wiring into SB II and #14 gauge or larger conductors.
+Use conduit for running the AC line into the SBII cabinet and use #14 gauge or large conductors.